-Medical devices are regulated by a series of EU directives: the Active Implantable Medical Devices Directive 90/385/EEC, the Medical Devices Directive 93/42/EEC and the In Vitro Diagnostic Medical Devices Directive 98/79/EC.
-As the names imply, Directive 90/385/EEC applies to active implantable medical devices and Directive 98/79/EC applies to in vitro diagnostic devices.
+Vitro Diagnostic Medical Devices Directive 98/79/EC.7 As the names imply, Directive 90/385/EEC applies to active implantable medical devices and Directive 98/79/EC applies to in vitro diagnostic devices (IVDs).
 Directive 93/42/EEC applies to all other medical devices.
+A new Medical Devices Regulation (EU) 2017/7458 will replace Directive 93/42/EEC and Directive 90/385/EEC with effect from 26 May 2020, while a new In Vitro Diagnostic Medical Devices Regulation (EU) 2017/7469 will replace Directive 98/79/EC with effect from 26 May 2022.
 There is no central EU agency with responsibility for the regulation of medical devices, although the European Commission has produced various guidance documents.
 The competent authority in each Member State therefore has complete responsibility for the regulation of medical devices within its territory.